DataDog/hiring-engineers/answers.md

 [link to the script](answers-attachments/2.1.2.sh)
 ### Part 2: Dashboard Interaction
 #### 2.2.1 Snapshot of API created Timeboard scoped to the last 5 minutes
+I set the timeframe to show the last 5 minutes per the instructions and took a snapshot through the console.

 ![2.2.1](answers-attachments/2.2.1.png)

 #### 2.2.2 What is the Anomaly graph displaying?